GSA/piv-guides/_networkconfig/10_AMA.md

 collection: networkconfig
 permalink: networkconfig/AMA/
 ---
-IG Orig: You may want to provide higher privileges to users when they use their PIV/CAC card for login.
-In such a scenario, you can use Authentication Mechanism Assurance (AMA) feature of Windows Active Directory (AD).
-When the AMA is enabled, it will allow you to insert an administrator-designated, global group membership based on the certificate policy of the PIV/CAC card into the authentication Kerberos token.

-You may need to grant elevated privileges to your agency users when they log in their PIV/CAC credential.
+You may need to grant elevated privileges to your agency users when they log in with their PIV/CAC credential.
 To help you do this, you can use a Windows Active Directory (AD) feature called _Authentication Mechanism Assurance (AMA)_.
-AMA allows you to add a global group membership to a user’s PIV/CAC Kerberos token, based on the PIV/CAC’s certificate policy.
+AMA allows you to add a global group membership to a user’s Kerberos token, based on the PIV/CAC’s certificate policy.

 {% include info-alert.html content=" AMA does not offer an option to require a specific login method (e.g., PIV/CAC login)." %}